vlcn-io/vlcn-orm/content/index.md

 ## Privacy

 You may have noticed references to `owner` and `viewer` in the example code.
 This is because `Aphrodite` supports privacy on data even though it targets local first development.

-Imagine you have a local first app but your users should be able to share their local data with other users.
-You user's data shouldn't be replicated to just anyone.
+Imagine you have a local first app but your users want to be able to share parts of their local data with others.
+Your user's data shouldn't be replicated to just anyone.
 There need to be privacy controls in place to determine what users receive what updates.

 `Aphrodite` allows you to declare these rules on the schema itself or, when they're more complicated, within `TypeScript`.